How to sell custom products on WooCommerce!

 Take the example of Customily.
 It integrates with WooCommerce with very simple steps, and it doesn't compromise your customers' shopping process at all.
-This means it doesn't add an extra step (the infamous pop up) before adding to cart.
+This means it doesn't add an extra step (the infamous pop-up) before adding to the cart.
 Instead, it adds a dynamic preview where your regular product picture used to be, removing shopping friction and most importantly customers uncertainty.

-And hey, you'll be feeding two birds from one hand, since you'll be a step ahead on setting up your production process, and make your personalization process efficient.
+And hey, you'll be feeding two birds from one hand, since you'll be a step ahead on setting up your production process and making your personalization process efficient.
 It's very important to define a strategy to process every order to deliver the personalized products in time and form (imagine a customer receiving their name typed wrong!).
-This means, have an efficient way to transform customers preferences into actual personalized products.
+This means, have an efficient way to transform customers' preferences into actual personalized products.